berkeley-stat243/stat243-fall-2017/section/sec1/README.md

 git clone https://github.com/berkeley-scf/tutorial-git-basics
 ```

 We will not cover the entire tutorial, only the basics.
-We'll come back to it in a later section,
-but I recommend you read through the entire tutorial over the next week or two.
+We'll come back to it in a later section, but I recommend you read through the entire tutorial over the next week or two.

+I generally use:

+`git commit -am'add specific message here'`

+when I make a commit.
+The -a flag causes all files that have changed and are already in the repository to have their changes committed.

 There are two ways to start a repository and link the local copy on your machine to a remote copy on Github: